Vets, pet groomers take steps to prevent spread of fatal rabbit disease while awaiting vaccine

 Pet owners' routines have also been affected by RHD - some said they have stopped visitors to their households in accordance with advice from vets and rabbit organisations.

-Ms Evelyn Khong said she will not take her two rabbits for external grooming sessions until they are vaccinated.
+Ms Evelyn Khong said she will not take her four rabbits for external grooming sessions until they are vaccinated.

 Another rabbit owner, who only wants to be known as Solomon, said his family has minimised interaction with other animals.
 They also do not interact with their two rabbits after returning home until they have showered and changed their clothes.